swc-project/website/docs/configuring-swc.md

 ### jsc.transform.legacyDecorator

-You can use legacy decorators with `swc`.
-To enable legacy decorator, set `jsc.transform.legacyDecorator` and `jsc.parser.decorators` to true.
+You can use the legacy (stage 1) class decorators syntax and behaviour.

-e.g.
+To enable legacy decorators, set `jsc.transform.legacyDecorator` and `jsc.parser.decorators` to true.

 ```json
 {